-Growth in Facility Placements - After the COVID-19 pandemic resident population numbers have grown at both the Molinari Juvenile Shelter (MJS) and the Juvenile Detention Center (JDC).
-This continuing growth will require an increase in staffing.
-Post-pandemic, resident numbers at MJS often reaches total capacity, resulting in a waiting list.
+Continued Growth in Facility Placements - After the COVID-19 pandemic resident population numbers have grown at both the Molinari Juvenile Shelter (MJS) and the Juvenile Detention Center (JDC).
+This continuing growth will require continued increases in staffing.
+Post-pandemic, resident numbers at MJS often reach total capacity, resulting in a waiting list.
 Similarly, the JDC is experiencing a rise in admissions.
-Increased admissions at these facilities creates a demand for additional Detention Specialists to ensure proper supervision of residents and detainees.
+Placements at these facilities, overall, require more staff intervention for services and programming due to greater treatment needs of the residents and detainees.
+These increased admissions create a demand for additional Detention Specialists to ensure proper supervision.
 According to the Prison Rape Elimination Act (PREA), facilities must maintain a 1:8 staff to detainee ratio.
-The JDC's current staff to detainee ratio requirement relies heavily on a pool of relief staff members to cover staff shortages due to vacancies and varying forms of staff leave.

 Expansion to Pretrial Supervision and Youth Diversion - During FY25 the Pretrial Supervision division added an intensive supervision component for community surveillance of youth on probation and parole.
 In FY24, Pretrial served over 200 clients, and according to the Juvenile Court Service Unit, over 100 clients were served.
-The youth diversion program (Right Step) expects to serve over 200 clients during FY26.
-Growth in these program areas with anticipated increases in service delivery will require additional staffing to ensure proper administrative support and program management to address the growing volume of intakes, data collection, scheduling, and coordination of program activities.
+The youth diversion program (Right Step to Opportunities) expects to serve over 200 clients during FY26.
+Growth in these program areas, with anticipated increases in service delivery, will require additional staffing to ensure proper administrative support and program management to address the growing volume of intakes, data collection, scheduling, and coordination of program activities.